withaspirit/Elevator-Simulation/README.md

     <summary>Show Long Description</summary>
     <br>

-    * GUI Design Pattern: The design pattern that was selected is the [Model-Presenter-View](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern, with the Scheduler for FloorSubsystemToElevatorSubsystem acting as the Model.
-The Presenter is static in Scheduler, so it's shared by both.
+    * GUI Design Pattern: The design pattern that was selected is the [Model-View-Presenter](https://en.wikipedia.org/wiki/Model-view-presenter) pattern, with the Scheduler for FloorSubsystemToElevatorSubsystem acting as the Model.
+The Presenter is shared by both the FloorSubsystemToElevatorSubsystem and ElevatorSubsystemToFloorSubsystem schedulers.
 ElevatorView is the Panel for displaying each elevator while ElevatorViewContainer contains all the ElevatorViews.
 Presenter updates an ElevatorView when it's passed an ElevatorMonitor from Scheduler.
     <br>

     ![GUI](https://user-images.githubusercontent.com/61635007/163075152-23db6387-42a7-49d9-8973-f9499136c20e.png)